cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

     **Note:** instructions within a task can only be named via a prefix (e.g. `test_script`).

-!!! tip "Task Creation for Beginners"
+!!! tip "Visual Task Creation for Beginners"
     If you are just getting started and prefer a more simple way of creating tasks, the [Cirrus CI Configuration Builder](https://cirrusbuilder.rdil.rocks) might help.